rustshop/rustshop/README.philosophy.md

 buy it?
 What kind of woodworker wouldn't have some furniture built with their own hands?

-Quite often I've experienced engineers dealing with huge, general purpose bloated, off the shelf tooling that doesn't fit their needs.
+Sure - one can't always always just build everything they need from scratch, but in the past I very often seen organizations and their engineers dealing with huge, general purpose bloated, off the shelf tooling that what critical for their work yet didn't fit their needs *at all*.

 There are domains and problems where it's possible to build a general purpose solution that suits quite well everyone.